reekamaharaj/adopted/README.md

 # adopted
 Browser app created to log rescue cats up for adoption and easily move them from adoptable to adopted.
+Will be integrated into the cat finder app Catster.

 [Link to page](https://infinite-sea-58853.herokuapp.com/)